+Phase one of the Field of Dreams project, which has been three years in the making will include the creation of an artificial-turf field as its lane rubbertized track, and rough-instornight lighting and a soreboard.
+The facilities will be open not only to Crusader sports, but disto to use by the community on evenings and weekends.

+Eloblocke North MP Kirsty Duncan and MPP Shafty Qaadri were both lauded by the Townto Catholic Distort.

+To be the only school in the project, she took every available epportunity to talk and the Frield of Premain parliament.

->>from page 1 comparable in the northwest corner of the city.
-Thates one of the Field of Dreams project, which has been three years in the respective governments.
-There or of the Field of Dreams project, which has been three years in the astron of an artificial turfield. astro-lane rubberized tack, and rough-ins for alightight facilities will be open nor only to Crusader soorts board being approached by Kossetti about the Project of breams in parliament.
-Duncan and MPP Shatis Quardi were both lauded by the Toronto Catholic Distect ity neighbourhoods and the need here for a facility like this is o great. it's just such ageod new story."
-With a half a million dollars left to raise thefore phase one of the project can begin, the school has begin to approach private donor comparies for hunding and in-kind services.
-They re also reaching out to alumni and are currently in the mids of planning sev-eral fundraisers - including a valka: a thon scheduled for Sept.
-18. "We want the school and the community to feel like they own it is ow want tvery."
+To be the only school in the project is dulling especially

+ity neighbourhoods and the need here for a facility like this is so great, it's just such a geod riew story.

+With a half a million dollars left to raise before phase one of the project can begin, the school has begun to approach private donor rompanies for hunding and in kind services.
+They're also reaching our to alumni and are currently in the mids's of planning several fundraisers - including a valik a- thou scheduled for Sept.
+18.

+"We want the school and the community to feel like they own it, so we want every-